docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-fetchmail.md

           user 'jane.doe' with pass 'secret', is 'jane@example.com' here

         # Also retrieve mail from this mail server (but via POP3).
+        # NOTE: This could also be all on a single line, or with each key + value as a separate line.
         # Notice how the remote username includes a full email address,
         # Some mail servers like DMS use the full email address as the username:
         poll 'mail.somewhere-else.com' with proto pop3 wants:
           user 'john.doe@somewhere-else.com' with pass 'secret', is 'johnny@example.com' here
         ```

-!!! tip "Override default polling interval with the `FETCHMAIL_POLL` ENV"
+!!! tip "`FETCHMAIL_POLL` ENV: Override default polling interval"

     By default the fetchmail service will check every 5 minutes for new mail at the configured mail accounts.